20 Types of Screwdrivers & How They Use | Daily Life Tools

 8. Tri-Angle Drivers

 Using a tri-angle driver is easy.
-To tighten a screw, simply place one side of your Tri-angle Driver on top of it and then use a Teflon Hammer to strike it.
+To tighten a screw, place one side of your Tri-angle Driver on top of it and then use a Teflon Hammer to strike it.

 Tri-angle Drivers